Health workers first in line as Turkey launches Sinovac vaccine rollout | Health

 Health workers first in line as Turkey launches Sinovac vaccine rollout

-Turkey began administering COVID-19 shots developed by China's Sinovac to health workers on Thursday, as it rolls out a nationwide vaccination programme against the disease that has killed more than 23,000 people in the country.
-Turkey has reported more than 2.3 million infections since March and still reports around 10,000 new cases and 170 deaths each day after a month of weekend lockdowns and nightly curfews.
+Turkey began administering COVID-19 shots developed by China's Sinovac to health workers on Thursday, as it vaccinated more than 260,000 people as part of a nationwide programme against the virus.
+Turkey has reported more than 2.3 million infections and 23,000 deaths since March and still reports around 10,000 new cases and 170 deaths each day after a month of weekend lockdowns and nightly curfews.

+President Tayyip Erdogan also received his first dose of the vaccine in Ankara on Thursday.
+He urged political leaders and lawmakers to endorse the inoculation process and called on Turks not to heed criticism of the vaccine.
+Health Minister Fahrettin Koca also urged citizens to get vaccinated as soon as their turn came, saying it was the "most important way" to beat the pandemic.

 At a research hospital in Istanbul, 30 clinics were set up to administer the vaccine.
 Health workers were given a first dose, with a second to be given 28 days later.
 Surgeon General Nurettin Yiyit said the hospital could vaccinate around 1,800 people per day and that its 3,500 staff, including nurses and janitors, could be vaccinated in two days.